rubocop/ruby-style-guide/README.md

   Prefer `()` as delimiters for all `%` literals, except `%r` and Array literals.
 Since parentheses often appear inside regular expressions in many scenarios a less common character like `{` might be a better choice for a delimiter, depending on the regexp's content.
-When creating Array literals it is more expressive to use `[]`.
+When creating array literals it is more expressive to use `[]`.
 <sup>[[link](#percent-literal-braces)]</sup>